brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 * Jupyter Notebook (with Python & MATLAB)
 * MATLAB script of an Hidden Markov Model (originally developped by Llanos)
 * A Virtual Environment
-* Supplementary classifiers scripts (SVM, X-Correlation and SLTM developped by F. Llanos)
+* Supplementary classifiers scripts (SVM, X-Correlation and LSTM developped by F. Llanos)

 * GitHub
 * GitKraken